“who is a PhD candidate at University College London”

-Youngjun is currently pursuing his PhD in UCL Interaction Centre (Joint institution: Brain Sciences / Computer Sciences), Faculty of Brain Sciences, University College London (UCL) working with Prof. Dr. Nadia Berthouze, Dr. Nicolai Marquardt and Dr. Simon Julier.
+Youngjun is currently pursuing his PhD at the UCL Interaction Centre (PALS in Faculty of Brain Sciences | Department of Computer Sciences), University College London (UCL) under the supervision of Prof. Dr. Nadia Berthouze (Professor), Dr. Simon Julier (Professor), Dr. Nicolai Marquardt (Associate Professor).
 He received a MSc in Robotics from KAIST (Korea Advanced Institute of Science and Technology) in 2011.
-Before joining UCLIC in 2015, he worked as Senior Research Engineer in LG Electronics CTO Research Division, Seoul for five years (2011-2015) and was a principal investigator of 4D Touch Project, which has been successfully commercialising a 3D input technology in collaboration with major automobile manufacturers in the world.
+Before joining UCLIC in November 2015, he worked as a Senior Research Engineer at the LG Electronics CTO Research Division, Seoul for five years (2011-2015) and was a principal investigator of 4D Touch Project, which has been successfully commercialising a 3D input and gesture recognition technology in collaboration with major automobile manufacturers in the world.

 - Nov.
-2015 ~ Present: PhD student, UCLIC, Faculty of Brain Sciences, University College London. (he holds UCL Overseas Research Scholarships (UCL-ORS))
+2015 ~ Present: PhD candidate, UCLIC, Computer Science |Faculty of Brain Sciences, University College London

 - Feb.
 2011 ~ Oct.
-2015: Researcher, Principal Inventor and Investigator of 4D Touch Project*, LG Electronics CTO Research Division (Current status: leave of absence)
+2015: Senior Research Engineer, PI and Inventor of 4D Touch Project* (2014-2015: PI, funded by LG Vehicle Components Business Division – £330,350 per year), LG Electronics CTO Research Division (Current status: leave of absence)

 - Nov.
-2013 ~ Oct.
+2013 ~ Sep.
 2015: Idea Consultant, LG Group

 - Feb.
 2009 ~ Jan.
-2011: Research Assistant, KAIST Human-Robot Interaction Research Center, Master’s student, KAIST (Korea Advanced Institute of Science and Technology). (he held National Science and Engineering Graduate Research Scholarship)
+2011: MSc student, KAIST (Korea Advanced Institute of Science and Technology)

 ** One of commercialised products he has contributed to: Porsche Panamera – Proximity Touch for 12.3inch-unit display

-* “4D Augmented Touch”, Youngjun Cho (PI), Google-LG Tech Show 2014
+*** “4D Augmented Touch”, Youngjun Cho (PI), Google-LG Tech Show 2014

 [Youngjun Cho – CV] (To be updated)